dfrnt-com/docs/docs/about.md

 ### Enum constants

 Enumerations (list of constant values) can be used to constrain properties to certain values.
 They are frequently used for categories and other sets of information.

+## Private beta

+We are releasing invitations in batches for [DFRNT.tech](https://dfrnt.tech) to ensure we learn from feedback and bring value to build a great product.
+Secure your invitation by signing up for your invitation at [dfrnt.com](https://dfrnt.com).